orientq/reminder/README.md

 There will be no framework used in the beginning.
 As the development continue, functionality and tools will be added accordingly.
 The purpose is to find what problem each tool solves.

+## A boring list

-I assume the final project may include the following:
+I assume the final project may include the following.
+This is apparently too much for a simple todo app.
+I'll have to make the project way more complex than a demo.

+- [ ] HTML
+- [ ] CSS
+- [ ] JavaScript
+- [ ] Git
+- [ ]
 - [ ] React
 - [ ] backend (NodeJS / PHP)
 - [ ] GraphQL